 Requirements for solar arrays in 7.2 shall apply to all exposed parts of a power system, except that

-the use of a blocking diode at each end of string (the solution generally applied on solar arrays) is not applicable, and
+blocking diodes at each end of string are not used, and

-the power supply shall be adapted to reproduce the current that could be available to the discharge.
+the power supply is adapted to reproduce the current that could be available to the discharge.

-This current can be very high (of the order of 1 Ampere).

 ECSS-E-ST-20-06_0070096

-Testing requirements for solar arrays in 7.2.3 shall apply all exposed parts of a power system.
+Testing requirements for solar arrays in 7.2.3 shall apply to all exposed parts of a power system with a test set-up including representative inductance and capacitance and taking into account dielectric aging due to dose.

 The objective is to demonstrate that secondary arcing due to any kind of primary phenomenon cannot lead to damage.